Sketched Clustering via Hybrid Approximate Message Passing: Introduction

 Finding the optimal $\vec{C}$ is an NP-hard problem \cite{Drineas:ML:04}.
-Thus, many heuristic approaches have been proposed, with one of the most popular being the \emph{k-means algorithm} \cite{Steinhaus:BAPS:56,Jain:PRL:10}.
-Because k-means can get trapped in bad local minima, many robust variants have been proposed.
-One of the best known is \emph{k-means++} \cite{Arthur:SODA:07}, which uses a careful random initialization procedure to yield solutions with SSE that are on average $\leq 8(\ln K+2)$ times the minimal SSE.
-But even with k-means++, many random re-initializations may be required to find a near-optimal clustering.
-For each initialization, the computational complexity of k-means++ scales as $O(TKNI)$, with $I$ the number of iterations, which can be prohibitive for large $T$.
+Thus, many heuristic approaches have been proposed, such as the \emph{k-means} algorithm \cite{Steinhaus:BAPS:56,Jain:PRL:10}.
+Because k-means can get trapped in bad local minima, robust variants have been proposed, such as \emph{k-means++} \cite{Arthur:SODA:07}, which uses a careful random initialization procedure to yield solutions with SSE that have on average $\leq 8(\ln K+2)$ times the minimal SSE.
+The computational complexity of k-means++ scales as $O(TKNI)$, with $I$ the number of iterations, which is impractical when $T$ is large.